Edge-colouring graphs with local list sizes: Tools

-\end{theorem} We will also need the (general) Lov\'asz Local Lemma.
+We will also need the (general) Lov\'asz Local Lemma.
 Let $B_1,B_2,\dots,B_n$ be events in an arbitrary probability space.
-We think of the $B_i$'s as `bad' events and want to show that none them takes place with positive probability.
-The Lov\'asz Local Lemma shows that this is feasible provided that the interdependence of these events is sufficiently bounded.
+We think of the $B_i$'s as `bad' events and want to show that none of them occur with some positive probability.
+The Lov\'asz Local Lemma tells us that this is feasible provided that the interdependence of these events is sufficiently bounded.
 This is formalized as follows: a directed graph $D=(V,E)$ on the set of vertices $V=\{1,\ldots,n\}$ is called a \emph{dependency digraph} for the events $B_1,\ldots,B_n$ if for each $i$, $1 \leq i \leq n$, the event $B_i$ is mutually independent of all the events $\{B_j:\,(i,j) \notin E\}$. \begin{theorem}[Lov\'asz Local Lemma~\cite{EL75}] Let $B_1,B_2,\dots,B_n$ be events in an arbitrary probability space.
 Suppose that $D=(V,E)$ is a dependency digraph for these events and suppose that there are real numbers $x_1,\dots,x_n$ such that $0\leq x_i < 1$ and $\Pr(B_i)\leq x_i\prod_{(i,j)\in E}(1-x_j)$.
 Then

 \end{theorem} The following result can be derived from Theorem~\ref{thm:local-lemma} by taking $x_i = 1/(d+1)$ for all $i$ and using that $1-x \geq \exp(-{x}/{(1-x)})$ for $x<1$. \begin{corollary}[Local Lemma; Symmetric Case] Let $B_1,B_2,\dots,B_n$ be events in an arbitrary probability space.
 Suppose that each event $B_i$ is mutually independent of all but at most $d$ other events, and that $\Pr(B_i) \leq p$ for all $1 \leq i \leq n$.
 If $\e p (d+1) \leq 1$, then $\Pr\left( \bigwedge_{i=1}^n \overline{B_i} \right) >0$. \end{corollary}